unbroken-dome/gradle-xjc-plugin/README.md

             schemaLocation="http://schemas.example.com/my-model.xsd" />
 ```

-By default, all JARs in the
+By default, all JARs in the special configuration `xjcCatalogResolution` are taken into account, which
+ inherits all dependencies from `compileClasspath` (unless `includeInMainCompilation` is set to `false` -
- `compileClasspath` configuration are taken into account, but you can use a custom configuration by setting the
+ see below).
+You can add dependencies to this configuration, or use a custom configuration by setting
- `catalogResolutionClasspath` property on the `XjcGenerate` task.
+ the `catalogResolutionClasspath` property on the `XjcGenerate` task.

+When using catalogs together with a separate source set (i.e. setting `includeInMainCompilation` to false),
+you will need to specify the catalog resolution dependencies manually.
+The reason for this is that usually your
+`compileClasspath` will include the XJC-generated files itself, which would lead to a circular task dependency.

 The `maven:` scheme works similar to the `classpath:` scheme, but allows you to specify additional Maven coordinates
  to filter the dependency.
 The syntax is (without spaces)